signalapp/Signal-Desktop/BUILDING.md

-nvm install # install the current node version used in this project nvm use # use the current node version used in this project npm install -g yarn # install yarn globally for this node version yarn install --frozen-lockfile # install all dependecies of this project yarn build-everything # transpile and assemble files yarn start-prod # start the app on production mode (currently this is the only one supported)
+nvm install # install the current node version used in this project nvm use # use the current node version used in this project npm install -g yarn # install yarn globally for this node version yarn install --frozen-lockfile # install all dependencies of this project yarn build-everything # transpile and assemble files yarn start-prod # start the app on production mode (currently this is the only one supported)
 ```